Til Schweiger

 Tilman Valentin Schweiger (/de/; born 19 December 1963) is a German actor and filmmaker.
 He became known in the 1990s for films such as Manta, Manta, Der bewegte Mann and Knockin' on Heaven's Door.
-He went on to star in international film productions such as Inglourious Basterds and founded his own production company Barefoot Films.
+He went on to star in international film productions such as Inglourious Basterds, Lara Croft: Tomb Raider – The Cradle of Life and King Arthur.
+He founded his own production company Barefoot Films.
 Films like Rabbit Without Ears, Rabbit Without Ears 2, Kokowääh and Head Full of Honey, in which he was director, producer and actor, drew large audiences, making Schweiger the most commercially successful German filmmaker.

 Early life

 Schweiger was born in Freiburg, West Germany, to two teachers.
 He grew up in Heuchelheim near Giessen in Hesse, where he went to school.
 Later, he took acting lessons at Der Keller in Cologne.